 *CSEM option topics must be selected from Table A, at least half of which must be chosen from those labelled as biomedical (Group B).

-Students who have already completed studies with considerable overlap with topics listed above may choose other topics with the permission of the Director of Studies.
+Students who have already completed studies with considerable overlap with topics listed above should choose alternative topics in discussion with the Director of Studies.